sarah114tran/my-first-repo/README.md

-# my-first-repo
+# This is my first factory-fresh rep :-)
-a tiny repo to show in class
+a tiny repo to show in class...
+Nothing much really...